WeR-stats/workshops/food_shops_ratings/README.md

-Please notice that the geographic datasets and boundaries have all been moved to their own repository [uk_geography](https://github.com/WeR-stats/uk_geography), but the code has not been changed yet.
+Please notice that the geographic datasets and boundaries have all been moved to [their own repository](https://github.com/WeR-stats/uk_geography), but the code has not been changed yet.

 # Resources
   - [FSA Food hygiene ratings website](https://ratings.food.gov.uk/)